tableturn/ex_cop/README.md

 Note that most of the builder is defined using macros - so you will get compile-time errors and warnings if you define a guard using a variable that is unknown, or if you declare a binding that is not used.

-For more informations about how policies can be written, please check `test/ex_cop/builder_test.exs` and its fixture `test/support/policed.ex`.
+For more informations about how policies can be written, please check `test/ex_cop/police_test.exs` and its fixtures.

 ## The `check/0` Function